lsst-dm/scipi_docs_prototype/templates/struc_template.forTasks.rst

          - The API Usage page for this Task

-         `Guidance for the See Also Section  <instruc_template.forTasks.html#seealso>`_ .
+..         `Guidance for the See Also Section  <instruc_template.forTasks.html#seealso>`_ .

 Configuration
 =============

-- This section describes the task’s configurations defined in the task class’s associated configuration class.
+.. - This section describes the task’s configurations defined in the task class’s associated configuration class.
 It will be split into 2  natural subsections, as below.

-`Guidance for the Configuration Section  <instruc_template.forTasks.html#config>`_ .

 Retargetable Subtasks
 ---------------------

-- For these subtasks, a table will be shown with 3 columns:
+.. - For these subtasks, a table will be shown with 3 columns:

-  - Subtask name
+..  - Subtask name
-  - Default target
+..  - Default target
-  - Description of what it does
+..  - Description of what it does

-- Ultimately, the parameter type will link to a documentation  topic for that type (such as a class’s API reference).

 ..
+In this case, the content is filled in strings in the code itself, not in this reST document (see Guidance Doc for details).

+.. - Ultimately, the parameter type will link to a documentation topic for that type (such as a class’s API reference).

-For the sfp pages, these links were all stubs
+..
+(For the sfp pages, these links were all stubs)

-`Guidance for the Retargetable Subtasks Subsection  <instruc_template.forTasks.html#retarg>`_ .
+.. `Guidance for the Retargetable Subtasks Subsection  <instruc_template.forTasks.html#retarg>`_ .

 Parameters
 ----------

+..
 Here, configuration parameters will be displayed in a table with the following fields:

-- Parameter name.
+.. - Parameter name.

-- Parameter type.
+.. - Parameter type.
 These are generally simple python var types (i.e. `bool`, `int`, `float`, or `str`) , which will automatically be  linked to existing python documentation on these types)

-- Default value of parameter.
+.. - Default value of parameter.

-- A description sentence or paragraph.
+.. - A description sentence or paragraph.
 The description should also mention caveats, and possibly give an example.

 ..
+These are filled in in the code itself, not in this reST document.

-I don't think there are any examples in any of the sfp tasks.. i wonder if this should actually be in there.
+..
+(I don't think there are any examples in any of the sfp tasks.. i wonder if this should actually be in there.)

-.. - It would be good to call out the most frequently changed config vars in some way as well -- we haven't talked about asking developers to delineate these, yet.
+..
+(It would be good to call out the most frequently changed config vars in some way as well -- we haven't talked about asking developers to delineate these, yet.)

-`Guidance for the Parameters Subsection  <instruc_template.forTasks.html#params>`_ .
+.. `Guidance for the Parameters Subsection  <instruc_template.forTasks.html#params>`_ .

 Python usage
 ============